 - Grease a muffin tin really well with butter or cooking spray.

-- Chop the jalapenos (discard the seeds to make these less spicy) and bacon.
+- Chop the jalapenos (discard the seeds and white membranes to make these less spicy) and bacon.

 - Add the chopped jalapenos, bacon, and cheddar cheese to the muffin tins.